Workplace Safety and Health Act Review

 • Amendment to Powered Mobile Equipment

-by MTherese, about 2 years ago
+by MTherese, over 3 years ago

 An amended must be considered for 22.7(1)(b) due to the fact that manufactures may not supply Fire Extinguishers on the powered mobile equipment, therefore the powered mobile equipment is not designed or manufactured to support a fire extinguisher.
 In order the mount a fire extinguisher, authorization from the authorized dealer would have to be considered due to modification and altering the engineered design of the equipment; this is not practicable.
 Another consideration is the fire extinguisher impeding the operator ability to steer the equipment has been an identified hazard as well.
 Realistically, a fire extinguisher must be in close proximately...
 Continue reading